Liverpool youngster Williams joins Swansea on loan after signing five-year Reds deal

 Williams made 19 appearances in all competitions for the Reds last season, having been thrust into the spotlight unexpectedly following a remarkable injury crisis.

-He spent pre-season with Klopp's senior squad but featured for Barry Lewtas' Uunder-23 side against Everton last week, his first 90-minute outing for the Reds since May.
+He spent pre-season with Klopp's senior squad but featured for Barry Lewtas' U23 side against Everton last week, his first 90-minute outing for the Reds since May.

-Had a transfer for Phillips materialised, Williams would have remained on Merseyside, but Liverpool's £12 million ($16m) asking price is understood to have scared off the 24-year-old's suitors, meaning they were willing to green light the Swansea loan.
+Had a transfer for Phillips materialised, Williams would have remained on Merseyside, but Liverpool's £12million ($16.5m) asking price is understood to have scared off the 24-year-old's suitors, meaning they were willing to green light the Swansea loan.

-Before departing, Williams put pen to paper on a new contract which ties him to the Reds until 2026.
+Before departing, Williams put pen to paper on a new contract which will tie him to the Reds until 2026.

 Any other business?